nbathras/389Rfall18/week/4/writeup/README.md

 ### Part 1 (45 pts)
 The flag I found was: CMSC389R-{p1ng_as_a_$erv1c3}
-The way I obtained the flag was through command line injection, which is an attack in which the goal is execution of arbitrary commands on teh host operating system via a vulnerable application.
+The way I obtained the flag was through command line injection, which is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 In this case the vulnerable application was Cornerstone Airlines uptime system.
 Before I could start the attack I ran the command:

 `nc cornerstoneairlines.co 45`

 Which connected me to the uptime application.

-I was then able to run the command:
+Because we were told this was a command line injection project, I tried stringing commands together in the first way I could think of which was using the && operator.
+So I ran:

 `www.google.com && ls`